slarmoo/.github/profile/webServers/https/https.md

 1. Save the file and exit VI (`:wq`)

 1. Restart Caddy so that your changes take effect.
-Note that since this requires you nto use `sudo` to elevate your user to have the rights to restart the gateway.
+Note that since this requires you to use `sudo` to elevate your user to have the rights to restart the gateway.

    ```sh
    sudo service caddy restart